pnbl-123/RTV/README.md

 ```

 ### Weights
 Download our pretrained checkpoints by running the following command.
-Please refer to [this page](./training_procedure.md) for how to train your own garment items.
+Please refer to [this page](./training_instructions.md) for instructions on training your own garment items.
 ```
 sudo apt install git-lfs
 git lfs install